w3f/Grants-Program/docs/rfps/Open/uptane-for-substrate-design-and-scope.md

 Specifically, elements of these two specifications should not silently vanish.

+The Uptane (ECU update framework for automotives) is chosen as the template to begin with and contrast UpChain for a couple of reasons:
+While ECU updates have client-server model where centrally managed updates are pushed to clients, and upgrade failures must leave a vehicle in a safe and usable state.
+Substrate upgrades have a single source of truth that also must be pushed to noden, and upgrade failures must leave a node in a safe and usable state.
+Further, there are implementations of the Uptane spec that are not trivial and that experience could be expected to inform the design of UpChain e.g. motivate any deviations or extensions.

 ## Deliverables :nut_and_bolt:

 Upchain Standard for Design and Implementation 1.0.0

+### Scope

+The scope of "Designing UpChain" is limited to creating a spec which aims at mitigating/avoiding such upgrade failures.

+Guidelines to triage and recover after the issue occurred will likely depend on the detail of an implementation, hence should be deferred to the implementation phase.

+Scope includes providing recommendations and changes at the protocol level.
+It also include analysis of performance overheads (e.g., overheads on the blockspace).
+This may entail involving teams at parity/w3f.

 * **Total Estimated Duration:** Duration of the whole project
 * **Full-time equivalent (FTE):**  Amount of time (in days) required for a single person to complete this project ([see](https://en.wikipedia.org/wiki/Full-time_equivalent))